T-Flet/GPy-ABCD/README.rst

         print('\n\nTop-3 models\' details:')
         for bm in best_mods[:3]:
-            model_printout(bm) # See the definition of this convenience function for examples of model details' extraction print('Prediction at X = 11:', bm.predict(np.array([11])[:, None]), '\n')
+            model_printout(bm, plotly = False) # See the definition of this convenience function for examples of model details' extraction print('Prediction at X = 11:', bm.predict(np.array([11])[:, None]), '\n')

         from matplotlib import pyplot as plt
-        plt.show()
+        plt.show() # Not required for plotly = True above